HanneWhitt/llm-aligned-rl/README.md

 ## Introduction

-The outer alignment problem, in the context of Reinforcement Learning (RL), arises from the fact that it is not possible to write a complete picture of our shared human values into a reward function, even if we could agree within ourselves and with each other precisely what those values are.
+The outer alignment problem, in the context of Reinforcement Learning (RL), arises from the fact that it is not possible to write a complete picture of our shared human values into a reward function, even if we could decide within ourselves and agree with each other precisely what those values are.
 The best reward function we can hope for is therefore an approximation to those values that is good enough to train safe agents, even as capabilities and generality increase.

 The proposal of this work is that a reward function based on feedback from multimodal Large Language Models (LLMs), or future generative models, may be the best candidate for this approximation.
 This is suggested for four main reasons.